-- 9.6.7.1 Eligible full-time and part-time female Employees will receive 10 weeks Council Paid Parental Leave after the birth or adoption of their child at the Employee's ordinary wage rate, provided they have completed 12 months' of continuous service. - 9.6.7.2 On the birth or adoption of a child, eligible full-time and part-time Employees may receive up to two (2) weeks Council Paid Partner Leave at the Employee's ordinary wage rate, provided they have completed 12 months' of continuous service. - 9.6.7.3 Periods of paid Parental Leave are not in addition to the periods of unpaid Parental Leave provided in Clause 6.5.2 of the Award or any entitlements under state or federal legislation (including, but not limited to the Paid Parental Leave Act 2010 as amended from time to time), or any relevant industrial instrument, whether the employee claims for such entitlements or not. - 9.6.7.4 Any amount of Council Paid Parental leave which an Employee is eligible to receive pursuant to this Agreement will be reduced by the amount of any other entitlement to paid Parental Leave the Employee is entitled to receive pursuant to state or federal legislation (including, but not limited to, the Paid Parental Leave Act 2010 as amended from time to time), or any relevant industrial instrument whether the Employee claims for such entitlements or not.
+- 9.6.7.4 Periods of paid Parental Leave are not in addition to the periods of unpaid Parental Leave provided in Clause 6.5.2 of the Award or any entitlements under state or federal legislation (including, but not limited to the Paid Parental Leave Act 2010 as amended from time to time), or any relevant industrial instrument, whether the Employee claims for such entitlements or not. - 9.6.7.5 Any amount of Council Paid Parental leave which an Employee is eligible to receive pursuant to this Agreement will be reduced by the amount of any other entitlement to paid Parental Leave the Employee is entitled to receive pursuant to state or federal legislation (including, but not limited to, the Paid Parental Leave Act 2010 as amended from time to time), or any relevant industrial instrument whether the Employee claims for such entitlements or not.